 Get up close and personal with North American wildlife at Bearizona, a drive-thru animal park and zoo.

-The park spans over 160 acres and allows visitors to observe bears, bison, wolves, and more in their natural habitats.
+The park spans over 160 acres and allows visitors to observe bears, bison, wolves, and other animals in their natural habitats.

 Guests can drive their own vehicles through the park, or climb aboard a “wild bus” tour.
 We have done both options and there are things we love about each one.